 Date: 15 November 2020 Distance: 23.4 miles Moving Time: 09:03 Pace: 23:15/mile Elevation Gain: 5145′

 In September 2016 I hiked Terrace Mountain, Mount Weeks and Middle Weeks.
-The goal was to hit Mount Weeks for my New England Hundred Highest list and to red-line some trails, mainly to get the section of the Kilkenny Ridge Trail between Middle Weeks and Bunnel Notch Trail.
+The goal was to hit Mount Weeks for my New England Hundred Highest list and to do some White Mountains Tracing, mainly to get the section of the Kilkenny Ridge Trail between Middle Weeks and Bunnel Notch Trail.
 I also had a side goal of bushwhacking to a knob to the east of Mount Weeks, if I had the time.

 I started and ended this hike from the small parking lot at the head of York Pond Trail.
 I headed up Bunnel Notch Trail to the junction with Kilkenny Ridge Trail and then headed south toward Terrace Mountain.
 I took the small spur trail to Terrace Mountain summit and continued southeast to Mount Weeks and Middle Weeks.
 I returned to Mount Weeks and attempted a bushwhack, returned to the trail and then completed the loop back to my car via York Pond Trail.
 The hike was about 13 miles with 4600′ elevation gain and took me just under 8 hours to complete.